mrsagazzi/guide-app/README.md

 A generic guide app for shop guides

-A [React.js](http://facebook.github.io/react/) based app, using contentful as a data storage.
-Renders from the server on initial load and it renders on the client on subsequent loads.
+A [React.js](http://facebook.github.io/react/) based app, using [Contentful](https://www.contentful.com/) as a data storage.
+Renders from the server on initial load and it renders on the client on subsequent loads, making use of [react-router-component](andreypopp.viewdocs.io/react-router-component).

 Vaguely based on [react quickstart](https://github.com/andreypopp/react-quickstart).